The European Suzuki Piano Celebrations 2018 has unfortunately had to be postponed.

 «Character first, ability second»

 Suzuki Method™ Flute Department at falautcampus 8, 9, 10 August 2017

 The Suzuki Voice Program officially began in 1986.
 Its founding within the Suzuki community was the direct result of conversations between Dr. and Mrs. Suzuki (Japan) and Dr. Päivi Kukkamäki (Finland) before, during and after Dr. Kukkamäki's extended visit to Matsumoto in the Fall of 1986.
 Both Dr. and Mrs. Suzuki continued their approval of the program and its development from 1986 until their deaths in 1998 (Dr. Suzuki) and 2000 (Waltraud Suzuki).

 Discovering the Suzuki Voice Program

 I have been working as a professional singer for many years.
 Alongside performing, I teach singing at varying levels to different age groups.
 I thoroughly enjoy passing on my musical knowledge and performance experiences to young children.
 My vocal style and range sessions differ between children/adolescents and adults as younger students think in a less abstract way than adults.

-The newly launched MyOngaku video practice aid, licensed by the International Suzuki Association, has been created to help students make the most of their practice time.
+The MyOngaku video practice aid, licensed by the International Suzuki Association, has been created to help students make the most of their practice time.
 Used along with the Suzuki sheet music, it is a reference tool for Suzuki violin students and their parents to use during practice when students are away from the direct guidance of their instructor.